• Associate Professor, Chemistry, TCNJ

 California Institute of Technology

-While a postdoc, Levi studied iron-sulfur cluster chemistry of DNA-processing enzymes E. coli endonuclease III and S. cerevisiae DNA polymerase epsilon.
-Studying the iron-sulfur cluster nitrosylation of endonuclease III lead to the discovery of an iron nitrosyl complex previously unreported for endonuclease III and a large (~800 mV) shift in the reduction potential of the protein.
+While a postdoc, Levi worked with Jackie Barton to study iron-sulfur cluster chemistry of DNA-processing enzymes E. coli endonuclease III and S. cerevisiae DNA polymerase epsilon.
+Studying the iron-sulfur cluster nitrosylation of endonuclease III led to the discovery of an iron nitrosyl complex previously unreported for this enzyme and a large (~800 mV) shift in its reduction potential.
 Studies on DNA polymerase epsilon revealed reversible modulation of DNA polymerase activity through redox chemistry specific to its iron-sulfur cluster.

 Wayne State University

-While a graduate student, Levi studied the europium(II/III) redox couple within the context of redox-active contrast agents for magnetic resonance imaging.
-These studies lead to the discovery that the europium(II/III) redox couple can be used as an on/off redox switch for imaging tissues.
-A proof-of-concept result revealed the europium(II/III) redox couple can differentiate necrotic from non-necrotic tissue within a tumor.
+While a graduate student, Levi worked with Matt Allen to study the europium(II/III) redox couple within the context of redox-active contrast agents for magnetic resonance imaging.
+These studies discovered the europium(II/III) redox couple is an on/off redox switch for imaging tissues.
+For example, the europium(II/III) redox couple differentiates necrotic from non-necrotic tissue within a tumor based on metal oxidation state.

 Northern Michigan University

-While an undergraduate student, Levi performed a variety of research experiences spanning physics, biochemistry, and inorganic chemistry.
-While performing inorganic chemistry research, Levi learned borane and carborane cluster chemistry.
+While an undergraduate student, Levi performed a variety of research experiences spanning physics (measuring naturally occurring radioactive isotopes in soil), biochemistry (studying protein-chitin interactions relevant to the arthropod cuticle), and inorganic chemistry (synthetic boron chemistry).
+While performing inorganic chemistry research with Tom Getman, Levi learned synthetic techniques and characterization relevant to borane and carborane cluster chemistry.